27 Sept 2022

 “We are seeing some companies move their primary shipping routes around critical areas for whales.
 That was done recently by MSC, one of the largest shipping companies in the world in the south of Sri Lanka - an incredible area of diversity for whales and dolphins.
 And it's also one of the busiest shipping lanes on Earth.
 So, we're hoping that other shipping companies can also take action in whale hot spots."

 “How people at home can help is by supporting organisations like WWF.
 This work is all supporter driven.
-By donating and contributing to WWF you’ll be helping to fund significant research to uncover whale superhighways.
+By donating and contributing to WWF you’ll be helping to fund significant research to uncover blue superhighways.
 Every donation makes a huge difference and helps us protect our ocean giants.”

 Listen to Scat Chat with WWF now on your favourite podcast platform!